harsha031098/harsha031098/README.md

 💻 Passionate about DevOps and Cloud Technologies

-🌟 Experienced in Software Development at Dell technologies (3 years)
+🌟 Experienced in Software Development at Dell Technologies (3 years)

 🔭 Interned as Platform Atchitecture Intern at Weight Watchers